 In When Her Hand Moves, Omar Imady shares a lyrical symphony composed of two movements:

-The Seduction of Jude & The Rage of Fatima.
+The Seduction of Jude and The Rage of Fatima.

 Fearing his imminent arrest, Jude Marsini, a Syrian history professor, escapes Damascus only to find himself in another surreal and dangerous setting.
 As he attempts to navigate his way through a maze of lies and deceit, Jude is constantly distracted by three strong and enigmatic women determined to unravel his very grip on reality.